gpersonnat/GP-Code-Review-Handouts/README.md

 CS 3110 textbook *OCaml Programming: Correct + Efficient + Beautiful*.

-If you have any questions or spot any corrections to be made to the problem, email me (jpersonnat@college.harvard.edu) or create a GitHub Issue.
+If you have any questions or spot any corrections to be made to the problem, email me (gersonpersonnat@college.harvard.edu) or create a GitHub Issue.